MockingMagician/coinbase-pro-sdk/README.md

 In order to manage the non-intuitive side of the "before" and "after" fields in the query.
 The package has been normalized around the more classical concept of "descending" and "ascending".

-* The "DESC" direction will retrieve the elements of the most recent direction or the highest value, the oldest or the smallest value.
+* The "DESC" direction will retrieve the elements of the most recent direction or the highest value, to the oldest or the smallest value.

 * While the "ASC" direction will retrieve the elements of the oldest direction or of the smallest value, to the newer or the highest value.